liy1shu/short-video-streaming/README.md

   0.879999876022	4.49231799163
   ```

-- /user_ret：describes a user retention model of each video
+- /user_ret：describes a user retention model of each video which we generate

   For example, a video of 3 seconds can take the following form: